ray-project/ray/doc/source/cluster/autoscaling.rst

     max_workers: 4

-The ``worker_setup_commands`` field can be used to override the setup and initialization commands for a node type.
+The ``worker_setup_commands`` field (and also the ``initialization_commands`` field, not shown) can be used to override the setup and initialization commands for a node type.
 Note that you can only override the setup for worker nodes.
 The head node's setup commands are always configured via the top level field in the cluster YAML:

 .. code::